-Evaluate and potentially readjust your spending habits if you’re concerned about not having enough savings.
+Evaluate and potentially readjust your spending habits if you’re concerned about not having enough emergency savings.
 Avoid unnecessary purchases and using your credit card when you can’t afford to pay it off in the moment.
-It’s always better to be prepared for an unexpected change in income and it’s important that you’re not relying on credit to maintain your lifestyle.
+It’s always better to be prepared for an unexpected change in income, and it’s important that you’re not relying on credit to maintain your lifestyle when economic uncertainty arises.

-Economic downturn often comes without warning, so it never hurts to expect the unexpected.
+Economic downturn often comes without warning, so it never hurts to expect the unexpected by building your emergency fund.
 If you have the means, now is a good time to start an emergency fund that you can dip into when a large unexpected expense arises or in the event you lose your job.
-Set aside enough money to cover three to four months of expenses, so if the worst does happen, you’re prepared.
+Set aside enough money to cover three to four months of living expenses, so if the worst does happen, you’re prepared.

-Managing your money might look different than it did a year ago, but that doesn’t mean you can’t still be successful.
-These steps will help you move through the present like a pro, and feel confident as you plan your financial future.
+Managing your money might look different than it did a before COVID-19, but that doesn’t mean you can’t still achieve your financial goals.
+These steps to plan for economic uncertainty will help you move through the present like a pro, and feel confident as you plan your financial future.

-Navigate your financial well-being throughout the COVID-19 situation here.
+Navigate your financial well-being throughout COVID-19 and beyond here.